khulnasoft-lab/design.khulnasoft.com/contents/accessibility-audits/2-keyboard-only.md

 ### Expected behavior

-- Only elements that receive focus by default, or those with a positive `tabindex` are focusable.
+- Only interactive elements are focusable, not static content.
-- Focus order follows the DOM order, and in most cases matches the reading order.
+- Focus order follows the DOM order and reading order.
-- When an interactive component is in an expanded state that reveals more focusable elements, the focus should move through those elements before moving on.
+- When a navigational menu is in an expanded state that reveals more links, the focus should move through those links before moving on.
+- For widgets such as assignee dropdowns:
+  - Its popup element appears either on focus, or when pressing `Enter`, `Space`, or `Down Arrow`.
+  - The arrow keys move focus within the widget.
+  - `Enter` accepts the selected value and optionally closes the popup.
+Focus remains on the widget.
+  - `Esc` closes the popup and focus remains on the widget.
+  - `Tab` leaves the widget and focus moves to the next interactive element or widget.
+    `Tab` should not move focus within a widget since widgets are treated as a single interactive element.
 - The focus order of a page should complete a loop and return back to the browser’s address bar.

 ### Identifying problems